CiscoDevNet/monitoring-as-code/ECS/README.md

 An IAM role is an IAM identity that you can create in your account that has specific permissions.
 More about IAM Roles can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

-#### Secrets Policy

-In order to be able to enable APM agent to get created secrets' value, we need to create a policy that enables this action on the AWS Secret Manager resource, that is going to be previously created Secret ARN.

-The following policy document `get-secrets-policy.json`, can be added to your AWS account manually through AWS Console (IAM > Policies > Create Policy), or by using AWS CLI and executing a script `get-secrets-policy-create.sh`.

-Please note that the Resource element's value need sot be updated with your account's Secret ARN (make sure that region and account number are correct), and in case that you are using CLI, it needs to be configured - AWS [documentation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) provides step-by-step guidance on how to do that.

-Upon successful creation, take a note of *Secret Policy ARN* and proceed to the next steps.
-This value is going to be returned in the API response in case you used AWS CLI, or can be found in AWS Console in IAM > Policies > [select policy] > [copy Policy ARN].

 #### CloudFormation Policy and Role

-In order to assign permissions, following the least-privilege principle, in `cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role in order for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.
+In order to assign permissions, following the least-privilege principle, in `ECS/Common/cf-cluster-cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role in order for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.

 Create a policy, manually in AWS Console (IAM > Policies > Create Policy) or using an AWS CLI (file `cloud-formation-policy-create.sh`).

 Attach the policy to an existing CloudFormation role (IAM > Roles > [select role] > Attach Policies), or create a new one (IAM > Roles > Create role) and follow the same principle.
 Here also you can utilise an AWS CLI functionality (refer to `cloud-formation-policy-create.sh`).

-## Review and Update CloudFormation Template
+## Create monitored application's Task Definition

-CloudFormation template can be found in the following file: `CF_TaskDefinition_ECSFargate_DotNetCore.yaml`.
+CloudFormation template of a .NET Core application can be found in the following file: `ECS/DotNetCore/CF_TaskDefinition_ECSFargate_DotNetCore.yaml`.

 Example application provided in the template is ready to go and provision Microsoft .NET Core application (configurable in next step) alongside with AppDynamics agent in ECS as an AWS Serverless Fargate resource, and here before creating a stack you can review and update non-parametrized fields.

-In this step, remove `LogGroup` in case that CloudWatch Log Groups are not to be used before proceeding to the next steps.

 Learn more about [Task definition properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html).